 Section 75 (s75) of the 2006 National Health Service Act gives powers to LA's and CCG's to establish and maintain pooled funds.
 In order to start a pooled budget, partners must have a signed s75 agreement which outlines which budgets money will be taken to be pooled.
+The pooled budget total for 2018/19 is £151,119,218 and is made up of a BCF total contribution of £100,537,504, iBCF funding of £47,327,714 and £3,326,000 monies carried forward.
 This fund enables payment to be made towards expenditure incurred in the exercise of prescribed local authority and prescribed NHS functions.

 Birmingham City Council (BCC) has responsibility for commissioning and/or providing social care services on behalf of the population of Birmingham.
-Birmingham and Solihull Clinical Commissioning Group (BSol CCG) & Sandwell and West Birmingham Clinical Commissioning Group (SWB CCG) are responsible for commissioning health services in Birmingham .
-The Birmingham Integration and Better Care narrative plan sets out the joint vision and approach for integration.
+Birmingham and Solihull Clinical Commissioning Group (BSol CCG) & Sandwell and West Birmingham Clinical Commissioning Group (SWB CCG) are responsible for commissioning health services in Birmingham and Sandwell.
+The Birmingham Integration and Better Care 2017-19 narrative plan sets out the joint vision and approach for integration.
 It links to the direction set in the Next Steps on the NHS Five Year Forward View, the development of Sustainability and Transformation Partnerships (STPs), the requirements of the Care Act (2014) and wider local government transformation in the area.